filipowm/BooGi/README.md

 ## Live Code Editor

 To render react components for live editing, add the `react-live=true` to the code section.
 For example:

 ```javascript react-live=true
 <button>Edit my text</button>
 ```

 In the above code, just add `javascript react-live=true` after the triple quote ``` to start rendering react components that can be edited by users.

 ## 🤖 SEO friendly

-This is a static site and comes with all the SEO benefits.
-Configure meta tags like title and description for each markdown file using MDX Frontmatter
+This is a static site and comes with all the SEO benefits Configure meta tags like title and description for each markdown file using MDX Frontmatter.

 ```markdown

 ---
 title: "Title of the page"
 metaTitle: "Meta Title Tag for this page"